 During pregnancy particularly, massages and intensive skin care have a positive effect on keeping the skin elastic.
 To help the skin of your abdomen, hips and breasts survive pregnancy without any visible consequences, we recommend regularly massaging and treating the affected areas right from the start.
 There is evidence that regular massage promotes both blood circulation in the skin and the skin’s metabolism, and also helps to preserve the skin’s elasticity.

 Regular massages and intensive care are good for your skin

-Apply Massage Oil to a large area of the skin.
+Apply HiPP Mamasanft Massage Oil to a large area of the skin.
 If your tummy is not all that big yet, we recommend trying out a gentle pinching massage, which relaxes the connective tissue gently: